Ey-luccas/API_REST_FORMIG.IA/README.md

 ---

-Thank you for your interest in contributing to the **Expense Tracker Multi-User System**!
-Together, we can make this project even more robust and user-friendly. 😊
+Thank you for your interest in contributing to the **Expense Tracker Backend**!
+Together, we can make this project even more robust and secure. 😊

+---